 Milk contains glutathione which is a tripeptideÂ.
-This softens the gluten which will weaken the structure of the bread.
-By scalding the milk, glutathione is destroyed which prevents any damage to the gluten.
+This softens the gluten, which will weaken the structure of the bread.
+By scalding the milk, glutathione is destroyed, which prevents any damage to the gluten.
 Scaled milk is the secret to making soft, airy bread.
 It has a firmer texture that will rise up better during baking for an attractive loaf with a softer crumb and higher volume.

 At 180 degrees, milk becomes scalded.
 To do this, heat the milk in a pan when it reaches 180F (82C) for just a second, and remove it from the heat.
-This is just below boiling point and you should see some steam while small bubbles will form at the edge of the pan.
-If this temperature is exceeded milk can produce an unpleasant flavour which you will want to avoid!
+This is just below boiling point, and you should see some steam while small bubbles will form at the edge of the pan.
+If this temperature is exceeded, milk can produce an unpleasant flavour which you will want to avoid!
 It’s important to keep a close eye on your milk to prevent it from boiling.

-You might be thinking the milk is already heated in the pasteurising process so do you really need to scald milk for baking?
+You might be thinking the milk is already heated in the pasteurising process, so do you really need to scald milk for baking?
 Pasturising removes a lot of the bacteria in the milk by heating it to 181F (82C).
-This is to prevent you from getting ill if there is bad bacteria present yet also removes much of the good bacteria and flavour.
+This prevents you from getting ill if bad bacteria are present, yet it also removes much of the good bacteria and flavour.

 Scalding requires the milk to be heated to a higher point to remove the glutathione which is necessary when baking bread.
 It is also beneficial to cakes and other baked goods that contain wheat flour.
-But as cake recipes usually contain less milk it is often deemed unnecessary to scald it.
-When baking in large quantities it can sometimes be a worthwhile step.
+But as cake recipes usually contain less milk, it is often deemed unnecessary to scald it.
+When baking in large quantities, it can sometimes be a worthwhile step.